dyal96/Termux/README.md

 ### Steps to Install Ubuntu Desktop in Termux

+if you want Xubuntu this is great repo by [Termux Ubuntu]( https://github.com/jorexdeveloper/termux-ubuntu) jorexdeveloper

 For Modded Ubuntu you can try this[ Ubuntu Mod Repo](https://github.com/modded-ubuntu/modded-ubuntu)

 Install/Update Termux: Use the F-Droid version for better compatibility, then run: